lisa-lumos/Snowflake/04-databases-tables-views.md

   - AUTOMATIC_CLUSTERING_HISTORY View

 ## Temporary and Transient tables/stages
+Permanent table cannot be changed to other table types.
 ### Temporary tables
 Lives in the session only.
 Not visible to other users or sessions, and when the session ends, it is gone forever.
 You pay for the storage for its duration, can manually drop when it is no longer needed to save cost.
 It cannot be changed to other table types.